 The Open University is committed to maintaining standards of professional conduct in all research activities.
 Central to the principles that guide research is that it must be conducted in accordance with the highest contemporary ethics standards.

 Guidance on areas which may be related to your research, e.g. Data protection and obtaining participants consent, can be found in each of the Frequently Asked Questions sections.
 There is also a set of sample documents and templates (see FAQ number 15), which can be utilised and adapted for research projects.
-In addition, OU researchers need to be aware of the Ethics Principles for Research involving Human Participants and the Open University policies which can be found by scrolling down the Research strategy and policies webpage:
+In addition, OU researchers need to be aware of the Ethics Principles for Research involving Human Participants and the Open University policies which can be found by scrolling down the Research plan and policies webpage: